d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ────────────────────────────────

   Corfu can be used for completion in the minibuffer, since it relies on child frames to display the candidates.
-The Corfu popup can be displayed even if it doesn't fully fit inside the minibuffer.
-There is a caveat however if you use EXWM, since then an EXWM buffer will overlap the child frame.
+The Corfu popup can be shown even if it doesn't fully fit inside the minibuffer.

   By default, `global-corfu-mode' does not activate `corfu-mode' in the minibuffer, to avoid interference with specialised minibuffer completion UIs like Vertico or Mct.
 However you may still want to enable Corfu completion for commands like `M-:' (`eval-expression') or `M-!' (`shell-command'), which read from the minibuffer.
-In order to detect such minibuffers we can check if the variable `completion-at-point-functions' is set locally.
+In order to detect minibuffers with completion we check if the variable `completion-at-point-functions' is set locally.

   ┌────